What We’re Reading: You Too Can Have a Body Like Mine

 Still, even though our different languages suggest differences between us, just as our cultures and traditions do, these differences are essentially cosmetic.
 I believe strongly in the underlying unity of humanity.
 So I try to write characters that behave true to their own humanity.
 To achieve this more believably and consistently is an ongoing, lifelong task.
 There’s always more for a writer to do.
 The work is never finished.

-Fiction Review: Hoaxes and Other Stories
+Book Review: On Hoaxes and Other Stories No. 4

 Hoaxes and Other Stories by Brian Dinuzzo.
 Madison: The University of Wisconsin Press, 2022.
 161 pages. $17.95, paperback.